JCode1986/Lab-04-Tic-Tac-Toe/README.md

 ----

 ## Description
-This is a C# console application that allows two players to play tic tac toe.
+* This is a C# console application that allows two players to play tic tac toe.
+* Enter number from 1-9 to mark a spot on the board.
+* Player cannot place marker on board that has already been marked.
+* Player wins when 3 markers ('X' or 'O') are placed row horizontally, diagonally, or vertically.
 ---

 ### Getting Started